-- Ensure good communications between all involved ‑ teacher, student, AchCo/HOY, Form Tutor, Hub Leader, CLT, Inclusion Team members (eg, SENCO and Learning Support, Attendance Officer), Learning Mentors, BSWs etc), parents and external agencies.
+- Ensure good communications between all involved ‑ teacher, student, AchCo/HOY, Form Tutor, Head of Department, CLT, Inclusion Team members (e.g. SENCO and Learning Support, Attendance Officer), Learning Mentors, BSW etc), parents/carers and external agencies.

 In order that effective learning can take place, there are certain expectations of all students.
 At all times, we should insist that students follow the TCOLC10.

 The College has a clear Behaviour for Learning Policy based on the TCOLC10.
 The success of the behaviour policy relies on staff being consistent in their implementation of the policy; this refers to both rewards and sanctions.
 Poor behaviour is communicated through a series of stages, starting with a formal warning, correction and then red line – taken out of circulation for the rest of the day then staying in school until 4.00pm on the same day.

-- All incidents of poor behaviour occurring in lessons, or in the hub, are dealt with by the classroom teacher with support from the Hub Leadership team.
+- All incidents of poor behaviour occurring in lessons, or in the department, are dealt with by the classroom teacher with support from the department leadership team.

-- Incidents which occur around the college are dealt with by the member of staff who witnesses it with support from the Head of Year/Achievement Co-ordinator and, where appropriate, Behaviour Support and CLT.
+- Incidents which occur around the college are dealt with by the member of staff who witnesses it with support from the Head of Year and, where appropriate, Behaviour Support and CLT.